shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --yes
 ```

-After a minute or so, you can check to see if the configurations have been updated in the Kubernetes ConfigMap.
+After 10 seconds, you can check to see if the configurations have been updated in the Kubernetes ConfigMap.

 ```bash
 kubectl get cm -n dev myconfigmap -o jsonpath='{.data}'